 4. Discuss and evaluate the elements and processes involved in seeking journalistic employment, with practical application to their own future.

-The employability portfolio will include a CV, covering letter, website portfolio and a video presentation pitching a story or programme idea at a commissioner.
+The employability portfolio will include a CV, covering letter, website portfolio and a reflection of what they have learned, including feedback.
+The second portfolio will include several pages of a newspaper laid out in InDesign, while the third will have a video presentation pitching a story or programme idea at a commissioner.

 Journalism portfolios will include samples of students’ own work and accounts of how they have worked in role.

 Contribution to news days will be assessed by an online production journal, moderated by tutor feedback, in which students will be required to provide evidence of how they have fulfilled designated roles and developed their skills.
 This forms part of the second journalism portfolio.